se-edu/learningresources/contents/android/IntroToAndroid.md

 Until hybrid mobile frameworks catch up with native apps and can fully replace native development, there are often more benefits to developing native apps.

-### 1.2 Develop your first app today!
+### 1.4 Develop your first app today!

 The official programming language for Android development is Java, however, Android announced its support for Kotlin in 2017([source](https://android-developers.googleblog.com/2017/05/android-announces-support-for-kotlin.html)).
 Fret not, even if you are not an expert in either of those programming languages, you still can learn how to create your first app.
 Here's how.
 - Start by downloading the latest version of [Android Studio](https://developer.android.com/studio/index.html), the official IDE for Android.
+The installation should come with the Android Software Development Kit (SDK) needed for Android development.
 - Build your first app by going through the 'App Basics' tutorials at Google's Developer Guides [here](https://developer.android.com/training/basics/firstapp/index.html).
 If you prefer to watch a video instead of reading text, check out the [free Udacity course on Android Fundamentals](https://www.udacity.com/course/new-android-fundamentals--ud851), which is the first course of their [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
 - For more experienced programmers, popular Android development courses include those by Stanford at [their Android App Development module page](http://web.stanford.edu/class/cs193a/) and [Udemy's paid courses](https://www.udemy.com/courses/search/?q=android&src=ukw).
 A good book for Android would be the [Android Programming: The Big Nerd Ranch Guide](https://www.bignerdranch.com/books/android-programming/).
 - To learn Android development at your own pace, check out the comprehensive [Vogella Android tutorials](http://www.vogella.com/tutorials/android.html), which cover almost everything you would need to know.
 There are also open-source crowdsourced [guides by CodePath](https://guides.codepath.com/android).

 ## 2. Android is not magic

-a quick preview of some concepts to whet the appetite of the reader
+Here is a quick preview of some basic Android concepts to whet your appetite and to demystify Android app development!

 ### 2.1 App Components